David-8899/FubonNeo-Future-monitor/README.md

 TELEGRAM_CHAT_ID=your_chat_id
 SYMBOL=TXFA1 # or your desired symbol

-📎 Requirements
-Python 3.8+
+🧱 File Structure
+future-monitor.py – Main script
+.env.example – Environment variable template
+requirements.txt – pip package list
+README.md – Project description
+LICENSE – MIT license
+.gitignore – Excluded sensitive files (e.g., .env)

+🧠 How It Works
-Fubon SDK (external)
+Connects to Fubon SDK WebSocket using your provided symbol

-pip packages:

-requests

-python-dotenv
+Receives 1-minute candle data, updates moving buffer

+Calculates 5MA and compares close price to generate signals

+Detects surges, breakdowns, volatility, and volume spikes

+Sends formatted alerts to Telegram via Bot API (with retry)

 ⚠️ Disclaimer
 This tool is for educational use only.
 Use it at your own risk.
-This is not a trading recommendation system.
+This is not a financial recommendation system.

 📄 License
 MIT © 2025 David Lee